Michael Cumming: Early TV career

 On graduating from the Royal College Of Art, Cumming began his directing career at the BBC making films for the science show Tomorrows World.
 This was followed by making kids TV at the Children's Channel with ex Magpie presenter Mick Robertson and running a production company with presenter Gareth Jones, called Better Television.
-In 1994, Better Television were commissioned to make an afternoon of children's TV for BBC1 to celebrate the 25th anniversary of the moon landings called An Afternoon On The Moon.
+In 1994, Better Television were commissioned to make an afternoon of children's TV for BBC1 to celebrate the 25th anniversary of the Moon landings called An Afternoon On The Moon.
 In the same year, Better Television also made the space special Over The Moon for Channel 4.
 Both shows featured Gareth Jones and comedian and impressionist Phil Cornwell.

 In 1995, Cumming directed one of the first shows in the long running Lonely Planet travel series, travelling to Brazil with presenter Ian Wright.
 This was followed by a stint directing the film inserts for the final series of The Word on Channel 4.

 TV comedy directing

-Between 1995-97 Cumming directed Chris Morris' satire on current affairs: Brass Eye for Channel 4 and its pilot Torque TV, originally commissioned by the BBC.
+Between 1995 and 1997 Cumming directed Chris Morris' satire on current affairs: Brass Eye for Channel 4 and its pilot Torque TV, originally commissioned by the BBC.
 Cumming has said that, disillusioned with TV, he was considering moving back into more fine-art oriented work until he met Chris Morris: “What Chris did was reassure me there was a way of making something on television that had wider merit.
 That restored my faith in television”.
 After Brass Eye, he worked for many years with comedian Mark Thomas, directing five series of his Mark Thomas Product series.
 Cumming worked with Matt Lucas & David Williams, directing their BBC series Rock Profile as well as directing specials for Bremner, Bird and Fortune, Jack Dee and Kevin Eldon.

 In 2000, Cumming directed the award-winning BBC1 comedy Alistair McGowan's Big Impression and the following year, the Tony Roach sitcom World of Pub for BBC 2 starring Phil Cornwell, Kevin Eldon & Peter Serafinowicz.

 In 2003, for the newly launched BBC 3, Cumming directed the first series of Three Non Blondes starring Jocelyn Jee Eisen, Tameka Empson and Ninia Benjamin.
-From 2004-5 he directed 2 series of the BAFTA nominated Mark Steel Lectures as well as two series of The Lenny Henry Showfor BBC 1.
+From 2004 to 2005 he directed 2 series of the BAFTA nominated Mark Steel Lectures as well as two series of The Lenny Henry Show for BBC 1.

 Cumming teamed up with Rich Fulcher (The Mighty Boosh) and Matt Berry to make the cult BBC 3 series Snuff Box in 2006.
 The Guardian described the show as "fantastically dark and cynical".
-From 2007-9 he directed the Omid Djalili Show for BBC 1, as well as writing material for the series with writing partner Rich Fulcher.
+From 2007 to 2009 he directed the Omid Djalili Show for BBC 1, as well as writing material for the series with writing partner Rich Fulcher.
 During this period Cumming also directed the pilots for several successful series, including: Touch Me, I'm Karen Taylor, The Peter Serafinowicz Show & Stewart Lee's Comedy Vehicle.